GeekySingh/flutter_firebase_shopping_app/README.md

-# flutter_clean_architecture
+# Shopping app

-A new Flutter application.
+A shopping app made with Firebase using Flutter

 ## Getting Started